 A sign or signs shall be posted on the tower, transformer, and substation warning of high voltage.
-Signs with emergency contact information shall also be posted on the turbine or at another suitable point.
+Signs with emergency contact information, tower number and location/EMS address shall also be posted onat the turbine, or the entrance of the access road, or at another suitable point.